sharmine-s/sql-databases/challenges/03_designing_schema_one_table.md

 Infer the table schema from these user stories.
 ```
-As a cinephile
+As a person who loves movies,
 So I can list all my favourite movies
 I want to see a list of movies' titles.

-As a cinephile
+As a person who loves movies,
 So I can list all my favourite movies
 I want to see a list of movies' genres.

-As a cinephile
+As a person who loves movies,
 So I can list all my favourite movies
 I want to see a list of movies' release year.
 ```